tc39/notes/es7/2016-09/sept-29.md

 AK: As to breaking users by adding things to the global object: I didn't remember Set breaking anything, anyway.
 And modules for user code make this nicer, with the lexical tier making it even nicer and less risk of an overlap.
 So this does not seem to be a very strong piece of motivation for built-in modules.

-BF: We have to do the global/local cache for exactly this reason, for polyfillability, namely punching something out locally so it can be replaced.
+BFS: We have to do the global/local cache for exactly this reason, for polyfillability, namely punching something out locally so it can be replaced.
 This is a huge topic.

 MM: As a counterpoint to AK, Adding JSON broke Facebook, Facebook changed